Alliance

 The Alliance for Industry Decarbonization aims to decarbonize industrial value chains and accelerate net-zero ambitions in accordance with the Paris Agreement.
 The Alliance’s founders and partners, consisting of private and public organizations and stakeholders operating in energy-intensive sectors, commit to collaborate toward the common vision of a green future.
 The Alliance members believe in the power of partnerships based on honest dialogue and concrete actions.

 The International Renewable Energy Agency (IRENA) coordinates and facilitates the activities of the Alliance based on its vast experience in hosting multi-stakeholder platforms.
-Siemens Energy co-chairs the Alliance leadership alongside Tata Steel and Knowledge Partner Roland Berger supporting the buildup and implementation.
+Siemens Energy Co-chairs the Alliance leadership alongside EMSTEEL and Knowledge Partner Roland Berger supporting the buildup and implementation.

-Top executives and knowledge partners of the Alliance for Industry Decarbonization held a roundtable at COP28 and committed to rise ambition towards decarbonization through tangible achievements by 2030.
+Top executives and knowledge partners of the Alliance for Industry Decarbonization held at COP29.

 Alliance Objectives